johbar/text-extraction-service/README.md

 This started as an exercise in using Golang and cgo.
 But it is about to be used in production (at least for PDFs).
-The use case is the fast processing of binary documents for repeated search machine indexation.
+The use case is the fast processing of binary documents for repeated search machine indexation (see blow for details).

 The RegEx-based RTF parser is rather inefficient.

+The parser for XML-based office formats is not vary sophisticated and might need more testing.

 Apache [Tika](https://tika.apache.org/) is definitively a more versatile and mature solution to be considered.

 ## Features

+- Support for common document formats:
+  - PDF
+  - RTF
+  - ODT and ODP
+  - DOCX and PPTX
-- Support for PDFs, RTFs and legacy MS Word (.doc) files
+  - legacy MS Word (.doc) files
 - Support for three runtime-pluggable C/C++ PDF engines
     - Google Chromium's [PDFium](https://pdfium.googlesource.com/pdfium/)
     - Free Desktops [Poppler](https://poppler.freedesktop.org/)
     - Artifex' [MuPDF](https://mupdf.com/)
-- Optional Dehyphenation of extracted text, specifically for German
+- Optional dehyphenation of extracted text, specifically for German
 - Extraction of document metadata (title, author, creation date etc)
 - Store extracted text and metadata in NATS for faster retrieval
 - NATS can be embedded or run externally (e.g. as a cluster)